Tanshi-Mehra/Tanshi-Mehra/README.md

 ---
 ### 💫 About Me:
 Hello there!
-I'm **Tanshi Mehra**, a tech enthusiast and a 3rd-year B.Tech student at **GEHU Bhimtal**, driven by curiosity and a passion for solving real-world problems through technology.
+I'm **Tanshi Mehra**, a tech enthusiast and a final year B.Tech student at **GEHU Bhimtal**, driven by curiosity and a passion for solving real-world problems through technology.
 From crafting elegant algorithms to designing seamless user experiences, I thrive on creating impactful solutions.

 🚀 **Current Focus:**
 Enhancing my expertise in software development and exploring the world of full-stack web development, with a particular interest in building scalable and dynamic applications.